kmark1625/Game-of-Life/README.md

 **The Game Of Life:**

 This project is a Conway's game of life as described by the following Wikipedia article (https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
+You are able to click on the board to add "live" cells.
+This can be done even when the game is running.

 **How to run**